Magdalena Festival: Dates of the festival

-Saturday: De la festa, la vespra
+Saturday: De la festa, la vespra - Day of Castellon Province

+The opening day of the festival is dedicated to the province of Castellon and its people.

 Official announcement of the festival

 The festivities begin at 12:00 noon, when commemorative fireworks are set off; the number of fireworks reflects the number of years that have passed since the celebration of the festival.
 This is followed by a mascletà, a very loud coordinated firecracker display, which is prepared by the winners of the previous year's pyrotechnic competition and takes place in Plaza del Primer Molí; it lasts between 10 and 15 minutes.